Matthias Wodniok Rounds out New Fabasoft Board Team

 Established market leadership in Germany

-Matthias Wodniok graduated from the University of Applied Sciences Wiesbaden and joined Fabasoft more than 20 years ago.
+Matthias Wodniok joined Fabasoft more than 20 years ago.
 The steady expansion of Fabasoft's market leadership in the area of electronic administrative work, which includes commissions at the federal and state levels in Germany, ranks among Matthias Wodniok's achievements to date.

 Restructuring of the Managing Board complete